wghglory/gitbook/Javascript/ES6/tail_call_optimization.md

 function factorial(n) {
   if (n <= 0) return 1;

-  return n * factorial(n-1); // here, the main recursive call not in a tail position because of the `n` context.
+  return n * factorial(n - 1); // here, the main recursive call not in a tail position because of the `n` context.
 }
 ```